Houthi insurgency: Motives and objectives

-When armed conflict erupted between the Yemeni government and Houthis for the first time in 2004, the then Yemeni president accused Houthis and other Islamic opposition parties of trying to overthrow the government and the republican system.
+When armed conflict erupted between the Yemeni government and Houthis for the first time in 2004, Ali Abdullah Saleh, the Yemeni president, accused the Houthis and other Islamic opposition parties of trying to overthrow the government and the republican system.
 As such, the Yemeni government alleged that the Houthis were seeking to overthrow it and to implement Zaidi religious law.

 Houthi leaders for their part rejected the accusation, stating that they had never rejected the president or the republican system but were only defending themselves against government attacks on their community.
 The Houthis said that they were "defending their community against discrimination" and government aggression.
 The Yemeni government has accused Iran of directing and financing the insurgency.

-According to a February 2015 Newsweek report, Houthis are fighting "for things that all Yemenis crave: government accountability, the end to corruption, regular utilities, fair fuel prices, job opportunities for ordinary Yemenis and the end of Western influence."
+According to a February 2015 Newsweek report, the Houthis are fighting "for things that all Yemenis crave: government accountability, the end to corruption, regular utilities, fair fuel prices, job opportunities for ordinary Yemenis and the end of Western influence."

-In an interview with the Yemen Times, Hussein Al-Bukhari, a Houthi insider, said that the Houthis' preferred political system is a republic with a system of elections where women can also hold political positions and furthering that they do not seek to form a cleric-led government after the model of the Islamic Republic of Iran for "we cannot apply this system in Yemen because the followers of the Shafi doctrine are bigger in number than the Zaydis."
+In an interview with the Yemen Times, Hussein Al-Bukhari, a Houthi insider, said that the Houthis' preferred political system is a republic with a system of elections where women can also hold political positions.
+Furthermore, he said that they do not seek to form a cleric-led government after the model of the Islamic Republic of Iran, since "we cannot apply this system in Yemen because the followers of the Shafi doctrine are bigger in number than the Zaydis."